Digitization Is Transforming the International Money Transfer Market

-Remittances are an unusual service on paper — they require highly regulated licenses, expensive processing fees, and are usually based in small individual transfers.
+The remittance business looks unusual on paper – it requires highly regulated licenses, expensive processing fees, and is usually based on small individual transfers.
 And yet, remittances came to a grand total of $429 billion in 2016, three times the amount of worldwide foreign aid in the same period.
-Remittances also tend to remain steady during market fluctuations — including the 2008 financial crash.
+The remittance business also tends to remain steady during market fluctuations — including the 2008 financial crash.

 What’s more, the remittance industry is growing rapidly thanks to modern technological developments.
 Online and mobile payments bypass much of the regulatory framework and associated costs, which has led to an increasing number of money transfer startup companies in the market.
-Western Union once led the field, but now faces competition from Transferwise, Worldremit, Remity, OFX, XE Money Transfer, and a host of innovative startups.
+Western Union once led the field, but now faces competition from Transferwise, Worldremit, Remity, OFX, XE Money Transfer, and a host of innovative startups shaking up the remittance industry.

 Historically, remittances have been a cash-focused industry, despite a reliance on bank transfers.
 According to IdentityMind, migrants would take money from their accounts and deliver it personally to neighborhood agents for processing — effectively taking cash from the bank to deposit it with another bank.
 In recent years however, the proliferation of cashless payment options has slowly transformed the remittance industry.
 Digital money transfer companies have developed competitive alternatives to bank transfers with reduced fees.
 Some interact with bank accounts, while others offer e-wallets that process payments directly.